Board & Staff

 Rick VanderKnyff, President

 Rick VanderKnyff has been on the board of PCC Farmland Trust since 2008, and has served as chairperson of the strategic planning and board development committees.
-A senior content publisher at Microsoft, he has worked previously as a writer and editor at the Los Angeles Times and as a web project manager for the University of California.
+An assigning editor at NerdWallet.com, he has worked previously at Microsoft, the Los Angeles Times and the University of California.
 He has served as a volunteer for numerous conservation groups and causes, and lives within a short cycle of one of the Trust’s focus areas (the Snoqualmie River Valley).

 Beth Mondzac, Vice President